Borel-Moore homology and cap product operations

 {\bf \S \SectBMpairs.
 Borel-Moore homology of pairs of spaces }

-{\bf Borel-Moore homology of pairs of spaces and supported cap product.}\quad Let $X$ be a locally compact Hausdorff space satisfying (**) in \S 3.
-Let $Y$ be a locally contractible closed set of $X$, and $i: Y\to X$ be the inclusion.
-As discussed in \S 5, there is a canonical map of $\cS^*|_Y=i^*\cS^*\to \cS_Y^*$, which is a map of $c$-soft resolutions of $\ZZ$ on $Y$.
+Let $X$ be a locally compact Hausdorff space satisfying (**) in \S 3.
+Let $Y$ be a locally contractible closed set of $X$, and $i: Y\to X$ be the inclusion; we will consider the homology of such a pair $(X, Y)$.

+As discussed in the proof of (\chSXUtochSZ), there is a canonical surjective map of $\cS^*|_Y=i^*\cS^*\to \cS_Y^*$; we examine this more closely.